gajus/eslint-plugin-jsdoc/CONTRIBUTING.md

 for more on the allowable properties (e.g., `code`, `errors` (for invalid rules), `options`, `settings`, etc.).

-Note that besides `npm test` there is `npm run test-cov`, which shows more detailed coverage information.
+Note that besides `pnpm test` there is `pnpm test-cov`, which shows more detailed coverage information.
 Coverage should be maintained at 100%, and if there are a few guards in place for future use, the code block in question can be ignored by being preceded by `/* istanbul ignore next */` (including for warnings where the block is never passed over (i.e., the block is always entered)).
-If you want to test without coverage at all, you can use `npm run test-no-cov`.
-To only test rules rather than other files, you can use `npm run test-index`.
+If you want to test without coverage at all, you can use `pnpm test-no-cov`.
+To only test rules rather than other files, you can use `npm run test-index` (`pnpm` doesn't work with this script currently).

 To test specific rules, you can supply a comma-separated list with the `--rule` flag passed to `test-index`, e.g., for `check-examples` and `require-example`: